Long-tail traffic: Network performance

 Poisson processes are well-behaved because they are stateless, and peak loading is not sustained, so queues do not fill.
 With long-range order, peaks last longer and have greater impact: the equilibrium shifts for a while.

-Due to the increased demands that long-tail traffic places on networks resources, networks need to be carefully provisioned to ensure that quality of service and service level agreements are met.
+Due to the increased demands that long-tail traffic places on network resources, networks need to be carefully provisioned to ensure that quality of service and service level agreements are met.
 The following subsection deals with the provisioning of standard network resources, and the subsection after that looks at provisioning web servers that carry a significant amount of long-tail traffic.

 Network provisioning for long-tail traffic

 For network queues with long-range dependent inputs, the sharp increase in queuing delays at fairly low levels of utilisation and slow decay of queue lengths implies that an incremental improvement in loss performance requires a significant increase in buffer size.

 While throughput declines gradually as self-similarity increases, queuing delay increases more drastically.
 When traffic is self-similar, we find that queuing delay grows proportionally to the buffer capacity present in the system.
 Taken together, these two observations have potentially dire implications for QoS provisions in networks.
 To achieve a constant level of throughput or packet loss as self-similarity is increased, extremely large buffer capacity is needed.
-However, increased buffering leads to large queuing delays and thus self-similarity significantly steepens the trade-off curve between throughput/ packet loss and delay.
+However, increased buffering leads to large queuing delays, and thus self-similarity significantly steepens the trade-off curve between throughput/ packet loss and delay.

 ATM can be employed in telecommunications networks to overcome second-order performance measure problems.
-The short fixed-length cell used in ATM reduces the delay and most significantly the jitter for delay-sensitive services such as voice and video.
+The short fixed-length cell used in ATM reduces the delay and, most significantly, the jitter for delay-sensitive services such as voice and video.